 A gun store owner in Arizona has banned people who voted for President Obama from entering his store, even though Democratic voters were a small minority in his town.

-“If you voted for Barack Obama, your business is NOT WELCOME at Southwest Shooting Authority.
+Cope Reynolds, owner of the Southwest Shooting Authority in Pinetop-Lakeside, Arizona, published an advertisement in a local newspaper, prohibiting Obama supporters from visiting his business.“If you voted for Barack Obama, your business is NOT WELCOME at Southwest Shooting Authority.
 You have proven you are not responsible enough to own a firearm,” reads the ad, which cost the man about $250 to run in the White Mountain Independent newspaper.